kevinCarson/Coyote_Use_JEMS_2025/README.md

   - This csv files contains the analytical sample used in the manuscript alongside the respective variables.

 ## Graphs
-- ..jpg
+- Predicted_Coyote_Plot_072325.png
-  - This graph is found in...
+  - This is the predicted probability graph shown in the main manuscript in which plots the predicted probability of crossing with a coyote on the most recent crossing trip across different levels of prior coyote experience and migration-specific human capital.